brooklynrail/brooklynrail-platform/content/events/2021/08/for-now-joann-verburg.md

 title: "For Now: JoAnn Verburg"
 deck: Featuring JoAnn Verburg and Jean Dykstra
 summary: Artist JoAnn Verburg joins Rail contributor Jean Dykstra for a conversation.
-We conclude with a poetry reading by Charles L. North.
+We conclude with a poetry reading by Charles North.
 people:
   - person: joann-verburg
     related_links: